 Boiler & Machinery Insurance Frequently Asked Questions (FAQs)

 Boiler and equipment insurance isn’t the most common insurance policy so there are a lot of questions about how it works.
-If there is something you specifically need an answer to, please visit our forum or drop a comment below.
-We’ll get back to you with the best information possible.

 What is boiler and machinery insurance?